WebTools-NG/testman/DEVELOPER.md

     * Open a terminal, and type: `git clone git@github.com:WebTools-NG/manual.git`
   * Windows

-ANDY: Just for you...In that drectory, create one named Tommy, and then use that

-    * Right-click on the directory, and select "Git Bash here"
-    * Type `git clone git@github.com:WebTools-NG/manual.git`

 ## Open Repo in Visual Studio Code

 * You can now open the folder in your Repo named manual